Authors of section

 Either way, splitting alone does not loosen the cast.
 It must be spread to increase its volume.

-Cast padding must also be cut completely to the skin.
+Cast padding must also be cut down to the skin.
 Do this carefully using guarded scissors.
 Even a small strand of hardened padding can act as a circumferential band and cut into a swollen leg.

 11. Compartment syndrome